andrewluetgers/omnistate/README.md

 ## But is it immutable?
-This work is largely inspired by practical experence developing with Immutable.js backed application state.
+This work is largely inspired by practical experience developing with Immutable.js backed application state.
 One of the annoyances there was the api boilerplate and constant serialization and deserialization of application state.
-Omnistate uses a copy on write read-replica of the entire app state to provide state to views and operations.
+Omnistate provides views and controllers with a read-replica of the app state.
-All state changes go through setters that then update the read replica.
+Copy-on-write process is used as all state changes go through setters that update the source of truth and the read replica.

-The read replica is a plain js object and if you make changes to it you will not trigger a state change and your read replica will be different than the true app state object.
+The read replica is a plain js object, mutations to it will not trigger a state change!
-So don't assign values to app state read replicas only use the omnistate.state api methods for updates.
+So don't assign values to app state read-replicas only use the omnistate.state api methods for updates.